Late-boomer/stream-engine-docs/docs/index.md

         -   *gaze_origin_mm_xyz*
-            An array of three floats, for the x, y and z coordinate of the point in the user's eye from which the calculated gaze ray originates, expressed in a left-handed Cartesian coordinate system.
+            An array of three floats, for the x, y and z coordinate of the point in the user's eye from which the calculated gaze ray originates, expressed in a right-handed Cartesian coordinate system.
 See the wearable hardware specification for its origin.

         -   *gaze_direction_validity*